marsch/Microservices/SecureAccessControl/authentication-authorisationflow.md

 2. Authorisation from APIs

-* for that case it's common practice to use OAuth2.0 and if the environment is APP or WebApp also in combination with JWT
+* it is common practice to use OAuth2.0 in combination with JWT

 ## Link Collection